CarlosAMolina/cmoli.es/src/projects/aws-s3-diff/introduction.md

 Now the dependencies can be installed running `poetry install`.

-Before execute the program, the configuration files must be updated.
+After that, we need to edit some configuration files.
+Once it is done, execute `make run` and follow the instructions.

 ### Configuration files

 In order to tell the program what to analyze, two files must be updated.

-These files are in the `config` folder.
+These files are in the [config](https://github.com/CarlosAMolina/aws-s3-diff/tree/main/config) folder.

 #### s3-uris-to-analyze.csv

+The file to configure with your AWS information to analyze [is here](https://github.com/CarlosAMolina/aws-s3-diff/blob/main/config/s3-uris-to-analyze.csv).

+File structure:

+- It is a `.csv` file separated by `,`.
+- Each column represents an AWS account configuration.
+- The first row is special, is where the account names are specified.
+This information will be used in the CLI outputs and in the result files to organize the data.
-The first row of this csv file specifies how to group the results.
-The other rows are the URIs to analyze, so the first row indicates the AWS account where the URIs are.
+- The other rows are the S3 URIs to be analyzed.
 Each row contains the URIs to compare between the AWS accounts.

+The order in which the AWS accounts are specified is the order in which they will be analyzed.

 Example file: